-From its perch at 3,000 feet above sea level, Zweisimmen is the eastern gateway to the Gstaad region.
-This charming village is the ideal starting point to access the area's most extensive ski terrain - 65 miles of slopes, a snowpark, and a ski cross, all directly reachable from the village center.
-There are also attractive hiking areas nearby, with breathtaking views of the picturesque Lake Seeberg, nestled in the chalet village.
-Zweisimmen has already served as the Swiss cross-country skiing championships venue and has the Sparenmoos cross-country ski trail above it.
+Zweisimmen (3,000 feet above sea level) is the eastern gateway to the Gstaad region.
+The village is the entrance to the region's largest ski area — the access to 65 miles of ski slopes, a snowpark, and a ski cross directly from the center of the village.
+Other highlights include attractive hiking areas within reach, circling picturesque Lake Seeberg above the chalet village.
+Zweisimmen has already served as the venue for the Swiss cross-country skiing championships and has the Sparenmoos cross-country ski trail above it.
+The village also offers a wide range of shopping opportunities in its traffic-calmed center.
+The medieval parish church, the Obersimmentaler Heimathaus, and the Caste Trail showcase history and tradition in a very compact space.
 It is also the starting point of the MOB, the famous railway line whose panoramic trains cross magnificent landscapes connecting Montreux to the Bernese Oberland.

 The sun-soaked chalet village of Saanenmöser is at the same height as the pass that connects Zweisimmen and Saanen, i.e., 4,100 feet above sea level.
 Winter and summer sports enthusiasts will find many leisure facilities here.
 In winter, mountain railways access the region's largest ski area directly from the center of the village.
 Directly adjacent to the railway station and right in the heart of the village is Gstaad's natural ice rink.
-The area's golf course is only a few minutes’ drive above the village.
+The area's golf course is only a few minutes drive above the village.

-The village is nestled between its local mountain, the Horneggli and Rellerli, on the sun terrace.
+The village is nestled between its local mountain, the Horneggli, and Rellerli, on the sun terrace.
 It is a paradise for nature lovers as well as winter and summer sports enthusiasts.
+A mountain railway accesses the Horneggli Mountain direct from the village center.
 In winter, Schönried offers direct access to the largest ski area in the region and a cross-country skiing paradise.
 It is also a gateway for high-altitude hiking trails.
 The village square was named after Mike von Grünigen, the local multiple world champion, Olympic medallist, and World Cup overall winner in giant slalom commemorating the milestones of success in his unique sporting career.
 He has remained a role model and motivator for the region's young, up-and-coming ski talent.
 One of the distinctive experiences you can book is a day skiing with the Swiss legend.